EddyVerbruggen/nativescript-barcodescanner/README.md

 ```

 ### function: hasCameraPermission / requestCameraPermission
-On Android 6 you need to request permission to use the camera at runtime when targeting API level 23+.
+On Android 6+ you need to request permission to use the camera at runtime when targeting API level 23+.
 Even if the `uses-permission` tag for the Camera is present in `AndroidManifest.xml`.

-Note that `hasCameraPermission` will return true when:
-* You're running this on iOS, or
-* You're targeting an API level lower than 23, or
-* You're using Android < 6, or
-* You've already granted permission.
+On iOS 10+ there's something similar going on.

+Since version 1.5.0 you can let the plugin handle this for you
+(if need be a prompt will be shown to the user when the scanner launches),
+but if for some reason you want to handle permissions yourself you can use these functions.

 ```js
   barcodescanner.hasCameraPermission().then(